Skip to main content

 Overview

-The clientOrderId is an optional identifier that allows you to track and manage your orders with your own custom identifiers.
+The clientOrderId is an optional identifier for tracking and managing orders with custom identifiers.
 It provides an additional layer of order management and tracking capabilities alongside the exchange-provided orderId.

 Specifications